CFO Wiki

 Run a tool audit every six months.
 Force every tool owner to justify the expense against alternatives.
 You’ll find $3K-8K in monthly savings that nobody misses.

 Effective burn reduction follows a specific sequence.
-First, calculate unit economics by customer segment and acquisition channel.
-You need to know which parts of your business generate cash and which consume it.
+First, calculate unit economics by customer segment and acquisition channel and watch closely for financial red flags in early-stage SaaS companies.
+Understanding your startup’s burn rate is essential, as it informs these calculations and helps identify which parts of your business generate cash and which consume it.

 Your “everything else” category is where cuts happen first.
 Defer that office expansion.
 Cancel that conference sponsorship.
 Eliminate that reporting tool that three people use.

 Track your efficiency score: new ARR added divided by total cash spent that month.
+Alongside this, regularly monitor your monthly burn rate, current cash balance, and whether you’re on track to hit healthy gross margin targets for SaaS companies to accurately assess your runway and financial health.
 This single metric tells you if you’re getting more efficient or less efficient over time.
 If you’re reducing burn but your efficiency score drops, you’re cutting the wrong things.

-Watch net revenue retention obsessively.
+Watch net revenue retention obsessively and build models that accurately forecast NRR and GRR.
 If NRR drops during your burn reduction, you’ve cut too deep on customer success or product development.
-The customers you already have are your cheapest source of growth.
+The customers you already have are your cheapest source of growth, and implementing strategies to increase revenue from existing customers can further improve your efficiency.

 They had 6 field sales reps (including managers) and 4 inside reps.
 We eliminated the field sales team entirely, saving $85K monthly in comp and expenses.
-The inside team could handle the inbound volume, and we redirected resources to partner enablement.
+The inside team could handle the inbound volume, and we redirected resources to partner enablement, focusing on acquiring customers through more cost-effective channels and leveraging existing customers via referral programs to drive sustainable growth.

-Next, we analyzed churn by customer segment.
+Next, we analyzed churn by customer segment, using a more rigorous approach to forecast SaaS churn accurately.
 Customers under $500 MRR were churning at 8% monthly and required disproportionate support.
 We implemented a partner-led model for that segment and stopped direct selling to small customers.
 This freed up 2 CSM headcount ($28K monthly savings) while actually improving retention in the segment through specialized partners.

 Infrastructure costs were running $47K monthly for environments that nobody had audited in 18 months.
 We found $22K in monthly savings from zombie dev environments, oversized production instances, and unused data pipeline capacity.